Terms and Conditions of Supply

 (a) be responsible (at its own cost) for preparing and maintaining the relevant premises for the delivery of the Goods and the supply of the Services, including identifying, monitoring, removing and disposing of any hazardous materials from its premises in accordance with all applicable laws, before and during the supply of the Services at those premises, and informing the Supplier of all of the Customer’s obligations and actions under this condition 7.1;

-(c) ensure that all Customer’s Equipment is in good working order and suitable for the purposes for which it is used in relation to the Services and conforms to all relevant EU standards or requirements.
+(c) Ensure that all Customers’ Equipment is in good working order and suitable for the purposes for which it is used in relation to the Services and conforms to all relevant United Kingdom standards or requirements.

 8.1 The Customer shall: